PATENT FILING IN ITALY

 -

 Priority claim: You may claim priority under the Paris Convention within 12 months of first filing.
-Restoration is possible in some cases up to 2 months extra
+Restoration is possible in some cases up to an additional months

 -